Cyrus Roshan's

 Bypassing hotspot limits on iOS

 My parents live in a fairly rural area of Texas.
 There's no cable internet, and fiber is out of the question—they're the target demographic for Starlink.
 When I was in high school, we used our phone landline for a very-flaky, too-expensive DSL.
 Nowadays we use hotspots.
 So if there's no hotspot, there's no internet.
 And when I flew in this winter to visit, my paid hotspot plan didn't activate on time.
 So there I was, sitting in quarantine, trying to use my laptop with no internet.
 But annoyingly, I already had unlimited phone data.
 I wondered: why can't I use my phone's LTE data to hotspot?
-As it turns out, it's not that you can't—-it's just that iOS doesn't want you to.
+As it turns out, it's not that you can't—it's just that iOS doesn't want you to.
 Here's how I managed to get a DIY hotspot working on a regular, non-jailbroken iPhone.

 2020(4 posts)